 He’s in a very real hell, a warped reality.
-His hell is a vivid portrayal of a hopeless prison buried on a lonely island in the darkest of night surrounded by pain, anguish and horrifying tales of life.
+His hell is a vivid portrayal of a hopeless prison, buried on a lonely island, in the darkest of night.
+It’s surrounded by pain, anguish and horrifying tales of life.
 A cold dark shroud hangs over him unlike any storm cloud known to man.
 He’s trapped, buried in his own mind.
 A mind that is both beautiful and demonic, brilliant and demoralizing.
 Its the perfect storm.

 He’s lost and fallen, or rather falling.
 The fall is slow and exhilarating, yet lonesome and embracing.
-Two halves of an incredibly bittersweet whole.
-Yet, its hell in the very real intense sense.
+Two halves of a bittersweet whole.
+Yet, its hell in the very real, intense sense.
 A black fire burns and consumes the very essence of his hope.

-He continues a free fall into a dark abyss of loneliness.
-The world around him watches his downward spiral fairly unawares of the destiny that awaits him.
+He continues a free fall down a dark abyss of loneliness.
+The world around him watches his downward spiral unaware of the destiny that awaits him.
 Unaware of his plight.
 He hides the very deepest of his circumstances behind a mask of eccentricity.
-He loves, he cares, and he serves unconditionally those around him.
+He loves, he cares, and he serves unconditionally, those around him.
 That is, when his own mind doesn’t swallow up his intent.

 He reaches out for help, but ignorance leads the blind and soulless.
 Besides, his calls for help are not as recognizable to the human eye.
 One must see through his mask, recognize his pleas and reach out with a lifeline of love and understanding.

 Alas they see him, but don’t see him.
 Dry and meaningless words of encouragement fall short of their destination.
 Where is that destination?
 Falling, failing, and trapped in a world of shear madness.